jdimauro/witch-lights/README.md

 ![Soldering wires](https://raw.githubusercontent.com/jdimauro/witch-lights/master/docs/wl-neopixel-cables-1.jpg)

+Use the continuity tester on your multimeter to test that you have continuity from the pins on the cable to the bare spliced wires.
+You may have to use some trial and error to figure out which pin goes to which color of cable; I always forget and have to poke around.

 Then slide the thin heat shrink tubing over the bare soldered wire.
 Use a heat gun to shrink the tubing over the wires.